Jodie’s Prom for Duke Children’s

 Tiarra Garner dances with nurse Arial Harris at the 2018 Duke Children's Prom.

-Tiarra Garner dances with nurse Arial Harris at the 2018 Duke Children's Prom.
+Tiarra Garner dances with nurse Arial Harris at Jodie's Prom for Duke Children's.
 Photo by Shawn Rocco.

 Duke Children’s Health Center